Tcanchii/Telling-Stories-Repository/final-project-part-one.md

 The story would start with the idea that your degree would be important for setting yourself up for success in a given field, starting off with degrees like computer science where "most" of the individuals go into the same type of field.
 Then we would take notice that there is still a majority of them doing other types of jobs and switch to looking at other degrees like economics, physics, math, etc and seeing the ceiling on how specialized a degree's job opportunities are.
 Then I would go into the the analysis of the so what, where it is more about skill development rather than as a prerequisite for a specific job.

 ## Initial sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.

 The graphics I anticipate to be showing are the breakdowns for the maximum percent of graduates of a specific degree go into a single job type and the average of that same percent.
 Both should be relatively small from what I've seen which should highlight how well dispersed jobs are.
+It is difficult to make detailed sketches without actually doing the data analysis, but there might be something more interesting to glean from the data.

 ![](finaldraft1.png)